wprender/cloudbreak-docs/docs/environments.md

 server.port=9091
 ```

+**Step 2:** Execute `java -jar -XX:MaxPermSize=1024m -Dspring.config.location=file:///path/of/property/application.properties core/build/libs/cloudbreak.jar` command at project root.

+Note that the path of `application.properties` must be an absolute path.

-#### Database development
+### Database Development

 If schema change is required in Cloudbreak database (cbdb), then the developer needs to write SQL scripts to migrate the database accordingly.
-In Cloudbreak the schema migration is managed by [MYBATIS Migrations](https://github.com/mybatis/migrations) and the cbd tool provides an easy-to-use wrapper for it.
-The syntax for using the migration commands is `cbd migrate <database name> <command> [parameters]` e.g. `cbd migrate migrate status`.
+In Cloudbreak, the schema migration is managed by [MYBATIS Migrations](https://github.com/mybatis/migrations) and the cbd tool provides an easy-to-use wrapper for it.

+The basic syntax for the migration commands is `cbd migrate <database name> <command> [parameters]`

+For example: `cbd migrate migrate status`

-Create a SQL template for schema changes:
+**Step 1:** Create a SQL template for schema changes:
 ```
 cbd migrate cbdb new "CLOUD-123 schema change for new feature"
 ```
-As as result of the above command an SQL file template is generated under the path specified in `CB_SCHEMA_SCRIPTS_LOCATION` environment variable, which is defined in Profile.
-The structure of the generated SQL template looks like the following:
+As as result of the above command, an SQL file template is generated under the path specified in `CB_SCHEMA_SCRIPTS_LOCATION` environment variable, which is defined in Profile.
+The structure of the generated SQL template looks like this:
 ```
 -- // CLOUD-123 schema change for new feature
 -- Migration SQL that makes the change goes here.